penmuse/ruby-core/symbol.md

 # SYMBOLS#PROCS

-Thank you for accepting this mission, and the mission is nothing else but to add Symbols#procs to our ruby toolchain .
+Thank you for accepting this mission, and the mission is nothing else but to add Symbols#procs to our Ruby toolchain .
 However, to achieve our mission, we need first `touch` **symbols** & **Procs** and then with their combined power we will take on the mission.
 So then, come on brave one, to `:symbols`.

 ## Symbols